GTekSD/SUASS/interv.md

-Introduction as you’re an experienced application security consultant.
+# Introduction as you’re an experienced application security consultant.

 I'll start by introducing myself.
 I'm working as an Application Security Consultant in Anzen technologies for the past 3 years.
 With 3 years of experience in Application Security, I've done many security assessments of web applications and mobile applications, and that making me specialized in web and mobile security.
 I've handled many projects for various clients of different sectors like e-commerce, health care, finance, telecom etc.
 Currently I am working remotely with an e-commerce client handling their web and mobile applications and working on the closure of the reported vulnerabilities.

-What are the top 10 OWASP vulnerabilities?
+# What are the top 10 OWASP vulnerabilities?
-What are the risks associated with each vulnerability?
+## What are the risks associated with each vulnerability?
-How can these vulnerabilities be mitigated?
+## How can these vulnerabilities be mitigated?
-What tools and techniques can be used to identify and prevent these vulnerabilities?
+## What tools and techniques can be used to identify and prevent these vulnerabilities?
 Answer:
 here are the top 10 OWASP vulnerabilities, the risks associated with each vulnerability, how they can be mitigated, and the tools and techniques that can be used to identify and prevent them:
-1. Broken Access Control
+#### 1. Broken Access Control
-•	Risks: This vulnerability allows attackers to gain unauthorized access to sensitive data or resources.
+-	**Risks:** This vulnerability allows attackers to gain unauthorized access to sensitive data or resources.
-•	Mitigation: Implement proper access control mechanisms, such as role-based access control (RBAC).
+-	**Mitigation:** Implement proper access control mechanisms, such as role-based access control (RBAC).
-•	Tools and techniques: Use static analysis tools to scan for access control vulnerabilities.
+-	**Tools and techniques:** Use static analysis tools to scan for access control vulnerabilities.
-•	Path Traversal, CSRF, IDOR, Forced Browsing.
+-	Path Traversal, CSRF, IDOR, Forced Browsing.
-2. Cryptographic Failures
+#### 2. Cryptographic Failures
-•	Risks: This vulnerability allows attackers to steal sensitive data, such as passwords or credit card numbers, by decrypting it.
+-	**Risks:** This vulnerability allows attackers to steal sensitive data, such as passwords or credit card numbers, by decrypting it.
-•	Mitigation: Use strong cryptographic algorithms and properly implement cryptographic libraries.
+-	**Mitigation:** Use strong cryptographic algorithms and properly implement cryptographic libraries.
-•	Tools and techniques: Use dynamic analysis tools to scan for cryptographic vulnerabilities.
+-	**Tools and techniques:** Use dynamic analysis tools to scan for cryptographic vulnerabilities.
-•	Cleartext Transmission of Sensitive Information, Weak Encoding for Password
+-	Cleartext Transmission of Sensitive Information, Weak Encoding for Password
-3. Injection
+#### 3. Injection
-•	Risks: This vulnerability allows attackers to inject malicious code into an application, which can then be executed by other users.
+-	**Risks:** This vulnerability allows attackers to inject malicious code into an application, which can then be executed by other users.
-•	Mitigation: Sanitize all user input before it is processed by the application.
+-	**Mitigation:** Sanitize all user input before it is processed by the application.
-•	Tools and techniques: Use static analysis tools to scan for injection vulnerabilities.
+-	**Tools and techniques:** Use static analysis tools to scan for injection vulnerabilities.
-4. Insecure Design
+#### 4. Insecure Design
-•	Risks: This vulnerability allows attackers to exploit design flaws in an application, such as using hard-coded passwords or not properly validating user input.
+-	**Risks:** This vulnerability allows attackers to exploit design flaws in an application, such as using hard-coded passwords or not properly validating user input.
-•	Mitigation: Design applications with security in mind.
+-	**Mitigation:** Design applications with security in mind.
-•	Tools and techniques: Use static analysis tools to scan for insecure design vulnerabilities.
+-	**Tools and techniques:** Use static analysis tools to scan for insecure design vulnerabilities.
-5. Security Misconfiguration
+#### 5. Security Misconfiguration
-•	Risks: This vulnerability allows attackers to exploit misconfigurations in an application's security settings, such as leaving default passwords in place or not properly securing sensitive data.
+-	**Risks:** This vulnerability allows attackers to exploit misconfigurations in an application's security settings, such as leaving default passwords in place or not properly securing sensitive data.
-•	Mitigation: Implement and enforce security best practices.
+-	**Mitigation:** Implement and enforce security best practices.
-•	Tools and techniques: Use dynamic analysis tools to scan for security misconfiguration vulnerabilities.
+-	**Tools and techniques:** Use dynamic analysis tools to scan for security misconfiguration vulnerabilities.
-6. Vulnerable and Outdated Components
+#### 6. Vulnerable and Outdated Components
-•	Risks: This vulnerability allows attackers to exploit vulnerabilities in third-party components that are used by an application.
+-	**Risks:** This vulnerability allows attackers to exploit vulnerabilities in third-party components that are used by an application.
-•	Mitigation: Keep all components up to date with the latest security patches.
+-	**Mitigation:** Keep all components up to date with the latest security patches.
-•	Tools and techniques: Use static analysis tools to scan for vulnerable components.
+-	**Tools and techniques:** Use static analysis tools to scan for vulnerable components.
-7. Identification and Authentication Failures
+#### 7. Identification and Authentication Failures
-•	Risks: This vulnerability allows attackers to gain unauthorized access to an application by bypassing or abusing the authentication process.
+-	**Risks:** This vulnerability allows attackers to gain unauthorized access to an application by bypassing or abusing the authentication process.
-•	Mitigation: Implement strong authentication mechanisms, such as multi-factor authentication (MFA).
+-	**Mitigation:** Implement strong authentication mechanisms, such as multi-factor authentication (MFA).
-•	Tools and techniques: Use dynamic analysis tools to scan for identification and authentication vulnerabilities.
+-	**Tools and techniques:** Use dynamic analysis tools to scan for identification and authentication vulnerabilities.
-8. Software and Data Integrity Failures
+#### 8. Software and Data Integrity Failures
-•	Risks: This vulnerability allows attackers to modify or delete sensitive data, such as financial records or medical records.
+-	**Risks:** This vulnerability allows attackers to modify or delete sensitive data, such as financial records or medical records.
-•	Mitigation: Implement data integrity checks to ensure that data is not modified or deleted without authorization.
+-	**Mitigation:** Implement data integrity checks to ensure that data is not modified or deleted without authorization.
-•	Tools and techniques: Use static analysis tools to scan for software and data integrity vulnerabilities.
+-	**Tools and techniques:** Use static analysis tools to scan for software and data integrity vulnerabilities.
-9. Security Logging and Monitoring Failures
+#### 9. Security Logging and Monitoring Failures
-•	Risks: This vulnerability allows attackers to evade detection by disabling or tampering with security logs.
+-	**Risks:** This vulnerability allows attackers to evade detection by disabling or tampering with security logs.
-•	Mitigation: Implement effective security logging and monitoring practices.
+-	**Mitigation:** Implement effective security logging and monitoring practices.
-•	Tools and techniques: Use security information and event management (SIEM) tools to collect and analyze security logs.
+-	**Tools and techniques:** Use security information and event management (SIEM) tools to collect and analyze security logs.
-10. Server-Side Request Forgery (SSRF)
+#### 10. Server-Side Request Forgery (SSRF)
-•	Risks: This vulnerability allows attackers to force an application to make unauthorized requests to other servers.
+-	**Risks:** This vulnerability allows attackers to force an application to make unauthorized requests to other servers.
-•	Mitigation: Implement proper input validation to prevent attackers from injecting malicious requests.
+-	**Mitigation:** Implement proper input validation to prevent attackers from injecting malicious requests.
-•	Tools and techniques: Use static analysis tools to scan for SSRF vulnerabilities.
+-	**Tools and techniques:** Use static analysis tools to scan for SSRF vulnerabilities.

-Web applications assessment and threat modelling approach:
+# Web applications assessment and threat modelling approach:
 Sir, for starting an assessment, if it is asked to do a grey box testing. we first take a positive walkthrough of an application as per developer point of view.
 This gives us an idea of architecture design or data flow of an application.
 We look for the user roles if any and ask for at least 3 credentials.
 For each user roles.
 According to the application, we create test cases according to the functionality of an application.
 Various test cases can be made for an application.
-1. Unauthenticated
+1. Authenticated
-2. Authenticated
+2. Unauthenticated
 3. Privilege related
 4. Server related
 5. Session related
 6. Business flaw related
 7. Payment related

-Then we start with the threat modelling of an application Explain whole threat modelling.
+Then we start with the threat modelling of an application, Explain whole threat modelling.

-Find the attack scenario regarding the topics below and create test cases with 1 example along with Remediation.
+_Find the attack scenario regarding the topics below and create test cases with 1 example along with Remediation._

-1. Authenticated related
+- 1. Authenticated related
-2. Unauthenticated related
+- 2. Unauthenticated related
-3. Privilege related
+- 3. Privilege related
-4. Server related
+- 4. Server related
-5. Business related
+- 5. Session related
-6. Payment related
+- 6. Business related
-7. Session related
+- 7. Payment related

-Authenticated Related
+#### Authenticated Related
-•	Deep URL
+-	Deep URL
-•	CSRF
+-	CSRF
-•	SQL Injection
+-	SQL Injection
-•	XSS
+-	XSS
-•	Clickjacking
+-	Clickjacking
-•	Captcha Related cases
+-	Captcha Related cases
-•	Cookie Management
+-	Cookie Management

-Unauthenticated Related
+#### Unauthenticated Related
-•	HTTPS/HTTP
+-	HTTPS/HTTP
-•	Login Bypass
+-	Login Bypass
-•	Password Autocomplete Enabled
+-	Password Autocomplete Enabled
-•	Server Page Error
+-	Server Page Error
-•	Application Host
+-	Application Host
-•	HTTP methods
+-	HTTP methods
-•	XSS
+-	XSS
-•	CSRF
+-	CSRF
-•	Clickjacking
+-	Clickjacking
-•	User Enumeration
+-	User Enumeration
-•	Brute Force
+-	Brute Force
-•	User ID not case sensitive
+-	User ID not case sensitive
-•	Password Related Cases
+-	Password Related Cases
-•	Email Flooding
+-	Email Flooding
-•	File Upload
+-	File Upload
-•	Response Splitting
+-	Response Splitting
-•	Sensitive Info URL
+-	Sensitive Info URL
-•	Weak Password Policy
+-	Weak Password Policy
-•	Improper Error Handling
+-	Improper Error Handling
-•	IDOR
+-	IDOR
-•	Directory Listing
+-	Directory Listing

-If any question is asked on threat modelling, make sure to mention:
+If any question is asked on threat modelling, make sure to mention STRIDE

-What is STRIDE?
+### What is STRIDE?
 Ans: STRIDE is an acronym for the threat modeling system.
 It helps in categorizing all cyberattacks into the below techniques:
-•	Spoofing
+-	Spoofing = Authentication
-•	Tampering
+-	Tampering = Integrity
-•	Repudiation
+-	Repudiation = Non-Repudiation
-•	Information disclosure
+-	Information disclosure = Confidentiality
-•	Denial of service (DoS)
+-	Denial of service (DoS) = Availability
-•	Elevation of privilege
+-	Elevation of privilege = Authorization

-For threat modelling practice a tool like Microsoft threat modelling tool can be used Install it on personal laptops.
+For threat modelling practice a tool like **Microsoft threat modelling tool** can be used.

-Office laptops would need an administrator.
+#### Threat Type	Security Control	Mitigation Techniques

-Threat Type	Security Control	Mitigation Techniques Spoofing Identity	Authentication	•	Appropriate authentication
+##### Spoofing Identity	Authentication	-	Appropriate authentication
-•	Protect secret data.
+-	Protect secret data.
-•	Don’t store secrets
+-	Don’t store secrets

-Tampering with data	Integrity	•	Appropriate authorization
+##### Tampering with data	Integrity	-	Appropriate authorization
-•	Hashes
+-	Hashes
-•	MACs
+-	MACs
-•	Digital signatures
+-	Digital signatures
-•	Tamper resistant protocols
+-	Tamper resistant protocols

-Repudiation	Non-Repudiation	•	Digital signatures
+##### Repudiation	Non-Repudiation	-	Digital signatures
-•	Timestamps
+-	Timestamps
-•	Audit trails
+-	Audit trails

-Information Disclosure	Confidentiality	•	Authorization
+##### Information Disclosure	Confidentiality	-	Authorization
-•	Privacy-enhanced protocols
+-	Privacy-enhanced protocols
-•	Encryption
+-	Encryption
-•	Protect secrets.
+-	Protect secrets.
-•	Don’t store secrets
+-	Don’t store secrets

-Denial of Service	Availability	•	Appropriate authentication
+##### Denial of Service	Availability	-	Appropriate authentication
-•	Appropriate authorization
+-	Appropriate authorization
-•	Filtering
+-	Filtering
-•	Throttling
+-	Throttling
-•	Quality of service
+-	Quality of service

-Elevation of privilege	Authorization	•	Run with least privilege
+##### Elevation of privilege	Authorization	-	Run with least privilege

 The simplest and most basic form of identifying a web server is to look at the Server field in the HTTP response header.
 Servers:
-•	Apache Web Server: Version 2.4.46
+-	Apache Web Server: Version 2.4.46
-•	IIS Web Server: Version 10.0.17763.1
+-	IIS Web Server: Version 10.0.17763.1
-•	Nginx Web Server: Version 1.19
+-	Nginx Web Server: Version 1.19
-•	LiteSpeed Web Server: Version 5.4.12
+-	LiteSpeed Web Server: Version 5.4.12
-•	Apache Tomcat: Version 10.0.7
+-	Apache Tomcat: Version 10.0.7
-•	Node.
+-	Node.
 Js: Version 14.7.1
-•	Lighttpd: Version 1.4.59
+-	Lighttpd: Version 1.4.59
-•	Jigsaw Server
+-	Jigsaw Server
-•	Sun Java System Web Server
+-	Sun Java System Web Server

 Insecure Deserialization.